Only Fools and Horses: Home media

-The series made its debut on Blu-ray on 6 December 2021, with a three-disc set entitled Only Fools and Horses: The 80s Specials.
+The series made its debut on Blu-ray on 6 December 2021, with a three-disc set, Only Fools and Horses: The 80s Specials.
 It featured the five feature-length Christmas specials broadcast from 1985 to 1989, restored and remastered in high-definition.
 For the restoration process, the original 16 mm film elements were cleaned and rescanned, while the standard-definition videotape elements were "digitally reprocessed" and upscaled to HD.
 On the set, the episode "A Royal Flush" is featured both in its original and "writer's cut" versions; "The Jolly Boys' Outing" is fully uncut; and various photo galleries, a booklet and artcards are also included.

 It entered and peaked at #10 on the UK Official Blu-ray Chart the week ending 18 December 2021.